 • Was privileged to launch & lead Worshippers On Watch (WOW) where each week for over 4 years groups from the city led 2-hour intercessory worship watches.
 We would do this for 12 hours on Fridays and 3 hours on Tuesdays.
 Each month we moved to different venues – from pubs to churches to hotels.

-• Participated in two mission trips to China/Tibet where we rode mountain bikes pretty remote regions to worship and pray for people in villages and to show them the love of God.
+• Participated in two mission trips to China/Tibet where we rode mountain bikes to some pretty remote regions to worship and pray for people in villages and to show them the love of God.

 • Since being in Athens, I have had the privilege of teaching a course (four times) called Spiritual Warfare & Victory in Christ at the Athens College of Ministry.

-My family now lives close to the University of Georgia.
-Shellie & I have been married over 34 years.
-Living with us are one of our three amazing young adult sons, Jade (our Ibizan Hound mix dog) and Onyx (some kind of wild cat that we adopted).
+Our family lives close to the University of Georgia.
+Shellie & I are approaching our 36th wedding anniversary.
+Living with us are Jasen (one of our three amazing young adult sons), Jade (our Ibizan Hound mix dog) and Onyx (some kind of wild cat that we adopted).
 Our oldest son graduated from UGA (Physics), is married and now lives in Florida.
 Our youngest son also graduated from UGA (Graphic Design) and lives in New Zealand.

-Athens, Georgia, well over 200 years old, is a university city with a population of just under 120,000 (much more if you include surrounding areas), of which around 35,000 are university students.
+Athens, Georgia, well over 200 years old, is a university city with a population of just under 120,000 (much more if you include surrounding areas), of which over 38,000 are university students.
 UGA is the oldest and first public university in the USA, being established in 1785.
 Until just recently Athens had been rated in the top partying schools in the United States.
 Not exactly something to brag about.
-Last I heard, it was no longer in the top ten, thanks to prayer and the awesome work of campus ministries!
+Last we heard, it was no longer in the top ten, thanks to prayer and the awesome work of campus ministries!
 It is also one of the top public schools in the nation.
 It is a place where young people move out from to the nations!
 Students come here from all over the world.

 Impact this city, impact the world!
 God prepared us and brought us here, as well as many others, to help prepare for a movement in Athens and beyond!